armory/docs/content/en/cd-as-a-service/setup/cli.md

    After you successfully authenticate, the CLI returns a list of tenants if you have access to more than one, which is rare.

 1. Select the tenant you want to log in to.
+Note that most users only have access to one tenant.
 1. Generate your deployment template and output it to a file.

    This command generates a deployment template for canary deployments and saves it to a file named `canary.yaml`: